HM: Hybrid Masking for Few-Shot Segmentation: Methodology

 \subsection{Problem Setting}

-The goal of few-shot segmentation is to train a model capable of segmenting the target object in a query image given a few annotated images from the target class.
-We tackle this problem using the widely adopted episodic training scheme~\cite{episodic}, which has been shown to reduce overfitting.
-Let us represent the disjoint sets of training and testing classes as $C_{train}$ and $C_{test}$.
+Few-shot segmentation's objective is to train a model that can recognize the target object in a query image given a small sample of annotated images from the target class.
+We tackle this problem using the widely adopted episodic training scheme~\cite{episodic, PANet, HSNet, VAT}, which has been shown to reduce overfitting.
+We have the disjoint sets of training classes $C_{train}$ and testing classes $C_{test}$.
 The training data $D_{train}$ belongs to $C_{train}$ and the testing data $D_{test}$ is from $C_{test}$.
 Multiple episodes are constructed using the $D_{train}$ and $D_{test}$.
-Each episode consists of a support set, $S = (I^s, M^s)$, and a query set, $Q = (I^q, M^q)$, where $I^*$ and $M^*$ are an image and its mask.
-Namely, $D_{train} = \{(S_i, Q_i)\}^{N_{train}}_{i=1} $ and $D_{test} = \{(S_i, Q_i)\}^{N_{test}}_{i=1}$, where $N_{train}$ and $N_{test}$ denote the number of episodes for training and testing, respectively.
-During training, we iteratively sampled episodes from $D_{train}$ to learn a mapping from $(I^s, M^s, I^q)$ to query mask $M^q$.
-Afterwards, the learned model was evaluated without further optimization by randomly sampling episodes from the testing data $D_{test}$ in the same manner and comparing the predicted query masks to the ground truth.
+A support set, $S = (I^s, M^s)$, and a query set, $Q = (I^q, M^q)$, are the two components that make up each episode. $I$ and $M$ represent an image and its mask.
+We have $N_{train}$ episodes for training $D_{train} = \{(S_i, Q_i)\}^{N_{train}}_{i=1} $ and $N_{test}$ episodes for testing $D_{test} = \{(S_i, Q_i)\}^{N_{test}}_{i=1}$.
+Sampled episodes from $D_{train}$ are used to train a model to predict query mask $M^q$.
+Afterward, the learned model is evaluated by randomly sampling episodes from the testing data $D_{test}$ in the same manner and comparing the predicted query masks to the ground truth.